-- Morrill Hall, UNL campus, 14th and Vine streets (Note: the museum will be temporarily closed in the fall of 2023)
+Morrill Hall, UNL campus, 14th and Vine streets (Note: the museum will be temporarily closed in the fall of 2023)

 It’s a rite of passage for most Nebraska fourth graders, but you can tour the Nebraska State Capitol no matter what age you are.
 Tours point out the mosaics and sculptures throughout the building, as well as details the uniqueness of being the nation’s first truly vernacular state capitol.

 Being a college town, major touring acts plan tour stops in Lincoln.
 My favorite venues are the Rococo Theatre and Pinewood Bowl, but if you want an arena experience, get tickets to a show at Pinnacle Arena.

 Lincoln’s theater scene is a mix of excellent community theater productions, professional regional theatre, as well as Broadway tours.
 For marquee titles, keep an eye on the upcoming season at Lied Center for Performing Arts.

 I’m a sucker for locally-owned shops, so I love dropping by Indigo Bridge for a new book or browsing one of the boutiques in the Haymarket when I get the chance.
 Here are a few shops I recommend you check out.

 A few places have been mentioned already, like Pioneers Park Nature Center and Sunken Gardens.
 A few other great, free places to visit include Gallery Alley in the Haymarket (especially lit up at night) and Centennial Mall in downtotwn.